 See a water explosion

-I have seen geysers in a few places, from Chile’s Atacama Desert to New Zealand’s Ratoroa and Iceland, but who knew that Napa Valley also has a geyser in the town of Calistoga, where all the thermal waters and spas are.
+I have seen geysers in a few places, from Chile’s Atacama Desert to New Zealand’s Ratoroa and Iceland where I also stayed in a Bubble Hotel, but who knew that Napa Valley also has a geyser in the town of Calistoga, where all the thermal waters and spas are.

 The Old Faithful Geyser is easy to visit and you can get tickets to see it explode high with hot water.
 The explosions are almost guaranteed and if you have never seen it before it is quite a spectacle.